UniMath/largecatmodules/README.md

 # largecatmodules
 Large category of modules over monads on top of UniMath.
-Signatures and signatures for higher order syntax.
+Signatures for higher order syntax.

-Preliminaries are in the subfolder Modules/Prelims Signature and Signature related proofs are in the subfolder Modules/Signatures
+Preliminaries are in the subfolder Modules/Prelims 1-Signature related proofs are in the subfolder Modules/Signatures 2-Signature related proofs are in the subfolder Modules/SoftEquations

 Requirement: the UniMath library (installed with `$ make install`)